 You should also check out our featured activities which work across multiple countries in addressing a particular issue.

-Health Policy Plus collaborates with government and civil society stakeholders to strengthen Ghana’s national HIV response through evidence-based recommendations and costing estimates.
+From 2017–2019, Health Policy Plus collaborated with government and civil society stakeholders to strengthen Ghana’s national HIV response through evidence-based recommendations and costing estimates.

 Kenya & East Africa